 - You accidentally left your Garmin on over multiple activities and need to divide them.

-- You recorded a multi-sport event such as triathlon, duathlon, or brick.
+- You recorded a multi-sport event such as a triathlon, duathlon, or brick.

 How do I split an activity?